swcool/swcool.github.io/_posts/2013-12-04-markview-membership-features.md

 ## Membership Features

 ### Custom Styling Feature

+  - Add Theme CSS into Selection
+  - Add Code Style CSS into Selection
+  - Write CSS in this textarea and save
     1. Select checkbox "Use Custom Style" and click "Save My Options"
     2. Enter the style you like (css) below in textarea and save.
     3. Navigate to your markdown page
     4. Click the browser action icon
-  5. Hey, CSS is injected!

   <div>
     <a href="http://shaneweng.com/projects/markview/tests/sample-custom-style.md" target="_blank">Sample Online: Custom Styling</a>
   </div>